 We trust the products we buy.
-We assume that if something is on the shelf at a major retailer, it's been tested, reviewed, and deemed safe.
-But that's not always the case.
-Some of the most common products in American homes have been linked to serious health conditions — and in many cases, the manufacturers knew about the risks long before the public did.
+If something sits on a shelf at a major retailer, we assume it's been tested and approved as safe.
+That assumption isn't always correct.
+Many common products found in American homes have been connected to serious health problems.
+In numerous cases, the manufacturers knew about these risks long before telling the public.

-Roundup is found in garages, garden sheds, and hardware stores across the country.
+Roundup is everywhere.
+You'll find it in garages, garden sheds, and hardware stores across the country.
 It's the most widely used herbicide in the world.
-But the active ingredient — glyphosate — has been classified as "probably carcinogenic to humans" by the World Health Organization.
+But the active ingredient, glyphosate, has been classified as "probably carcinogenic to humans" by the World Health Organization.
 Thousands of people who used Roundup regularly have been diagnosed with non-Hodgkin lymphoma and other cancers.
-Billions of dollars in settlements have been awarded, yet many people who were exposed still don't know they may be eligible for compensation.
+Billions of dollars in settlements have been awarded.
+Many people who were exposed still don't know they may be eligible for compensation.

 Who's at Risk?